Thursday, June 25, 2026

 But subjective idealism is a misleading term because it suggest than an individual ego-subject, finite personality or self-in-the-world is at the same time some kind of substrate of the world.
 But in reality cosmo-ontology and egology are illusions to be dissolved together.
 This is the task of transcendental dissolving and liberating insight, true philosophical phenomenism/positivism/empiricism and skeptical dialectics.

-Also considerations on temporality, finitism (which we will return to), mereology and intrinsic intentionality, synthesis, constitution and constructivity - applied to both the self and experience - are quite sufficient to establish the above liberating insight with regard to the egological and cosmo-ontological illusion.
+Also considerations on temporality, finitism, mereology, the mysterious nature of concepts and meaning - and in general intrinsic intentionality, synthesis, constitution and constructivity - applied to both the self and experience - are quite sufficient to establish the above liberating insight with regard to the egological and cosmo-ontological illusion.

 Wednesday, June 10, 2026